 FAIREY FIREFLY MARK I: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 13.56 meters 44 feet 6 inches wing area 30.47 sq_meters 328 sq_feet length 11.46 meters 37 feet 7 inches height 4.14 meters 13 feet 7 inches empty weight 4,425 kilograms 9,750 pounds MTO weight 6,360 kilograms 14,020 pounds max speed at altitude 510 KPH 315 MPH / 275 KT service ceiling 8,535 meters 28,000 feet range 2,090 KM 1,300 MI / 1,130 NMI _____________________ _________________ _______________________

-* A total of 868 Firefly Mark Is was produced, not counting the four prototypes, the bulk of them built by Fairey but with General Aviation building 132 F.Is as part of that sum.
+* A total of 868 Firefly Mark Is was produced, not counting the four prototypes, the bulk of the Mark Is built by Fairey but with General Aviation building 132 F.Is as part of that sum.
 The production total included not only the F.I but several other subvariants:

 Sources give production figures as 455 F.Is, 236 FR.Is, 140 NF.Is, and 37 NF.IIs -- since the NF.IIs ended up being NF.Is, that means a total of 177 NF.Is.
 There is some fuzziness in these quantities, because in many cases machines that supposedly were built as one subvariant ended up as another, muddying the trail.
 Since they were all Mark Is -- the Mark IIs became Mark Is in the end -- the issue of numbers of subvariants is basically finicky.

 * The Firefly was enthusiastically welcomed by FAA pilots, the aircraft being clearly more formidable than the Fulmar and remarkably agile.
 However, it was to an extent an example of running fast to stay in one place: while the Griffon engine did much to give the Firefly better performance, it was still a two-seat aircraft, and couldn't match the performance of Griffon-powered single-seat fighters like late-mark Spitfires.
 The two-seat configuration did give the Firefly additional capabilities, of course, and the FAA would find the machine very satisfactory as a multi-role combat aircraft.

 The Firefly's initial combat action was in July 1944, with aircraft flying from the HMS INDEFATIGABLE participating in attacks on the German battleship TIRPITZ, docked in a Norwegian fjord.
 By early 1945, Fireflies were in combat against the Japanese, starting out in January 1945 in strikes against Japanese-held Sumatra and ultimately, by the end of the conflict in the Pacific, over the Japanese homeland itself, with Fireflies not only participating in strikes and rescue activities, but also scoring a series of "kills" against Japanese aircraft.
 By the end of the conflict, the FAA was flying eight squadrons of Fireflies.BACK_TO_TOP